 The D4D Letter to an Elected Official Competition engages students around public policy issues, the political process, and with their elected officials.
 Since 2008, hundreds of teams from Periclean colleges and universities have participated in this competition.
 In addition to writing a letter to an elected official, we ask students to share a project proposal about how they would use their award.
 Every year, a panel of judges with significant legislative experience select five winning letters written by teams of students.
 Project Pericles awards prizes to the winning student teams to support their efforts in moving their issues forward locally and nationally.

-We look forward to working with the finalist teams of the 2020 D4D Letters to an Elected Official Competition throughout the 2020-2021 academic year.
-The four finalist letters are available by selecting the letter titles below.
+We look forward to working with the finalist teams of the 2021 D4D Letters to an Elected Official Competition throughout the 2021-2022 academic year.
+The finalist letters are available by selecting the letter titles below.